Recovery Bounds on Class-Based Optimal Transport: A Sum-of-Norms Regularization Framework

 {\bf Computational aspects:} Much attention has focused on efficient computational and numerical algorithms for OT, and a monograph focusing on this topic has appeared in \cite{peyre2019computational}.
 In \cite{pmlr-v108-guo20a}, an "accelerated primal-dual randomized coordinate descent (APDRCD)" algorithm is developed to solve the OT problem.
 An upper bound is also provided for the complexity of the algorithm and it is shown that it could be used for large-scale purposes.
 In \cite{CFTR17}, a generalized conditional gradient method is used to compute OT with the help of a couple of regularizers.
-Cuturi introduced an entropic regularizer and showed that its adoption with the Sinkhorn algorithm yields a fast computation of OT \cite{cuturi2013sinkhorn}; a theoretical guarantee that the Sinkhorn iteration computes the approximation in near linear time was also provided by \cite{AWR17}.
+Most notably Cuturi introduced an entropic regularizer and showed that its adoption with the Sinkhorn algorithm yields a fast computation of OT \cite{cuturi2013sinkhorn}; a theoretical guarantee that the Sinkhorn iteration computes the approximation in near linear time was also provided by \cite{AWR17}.
 Screenkhorn algorithm proposed in \cite{screenkhorn2019} performs screening to eliminate (and accelerate) the solution of the Sinkhorn algorithm.
 Another computational breakthrough was achieved by \cite{GCPB16} who gave a stochastic incremental algorithm to solve the entropic regularized OT problem.
 Proximal method has been used in OT but not in a stochastic scheme.
 Examples include \cite{pmlr-alvarez-melis18a} that uses notions of sub-modularity and also \cite{otproximalsplitting}.
 Unlike the above works, our algorithm is tailored to the class-based OT framework, and exploits proximal/ projection operators in a stochastic way.